martymcenroe/martymcenroe/README.md

 I'm a cold, bloodless villain who abhors bureaucracy and synthetic work.
 It occurred to me that in this new age of AI I could create everything I always wanted.
 So, that's what I'm doing.
 Be my friend.
 Bring me back to humanity.

--  I’m currently working on a computer science educational too: athleet.dev
+-  I’m currently working on a computer science educational tool: athleet.dev
--  I’m have an idea for a next generation Turing Test.
+-  I have an idea for a next generation Turing Test.
 Hint - Can an AI be a pirate?
 -  I’m looking to contribute to open source projects in computer security.
 -  I’m looking for help...on movie recommendations
 -  How to reach me: Go ahead, connect to me on LinkedIn, what could go wrong?